sheready/myfirstportfolio/README.md

 Stella Waithera

 ## Description
-{This is a website that shows a portfolio for a developer, shows more details about the programmer,projects done,how the programmer gauges his skills as well as background.
+This is a website that shows a portfolio for a developer, shows more details about the programmer,projects done,how the programmer gauges his skills as well as background.

 ## Setup Requirements
 Connection to internet network.